Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-reading-contract-state.md

 ```

 ### Output

-Return a map of consisting the `epoch number` when the withdraw was initiaited and the corresponding `amounnt` to withdraw
+Map consisting of the `epoch number` when the withdrawal was initiated and the corresponding `amount` to withdraw

 Map `epoch number` -> `Pending withdrawal amount`
 ```json